Mozketo/Krawlr/README.md

     -w, --webdriver Define WebDriver to use.
 Firefox, Chrome, Remote (Default: Chrome) --webdriver-proxy Using Chrome or Remote should route via Fiddler Core?
 (Default: true) --webdriver-proxy-port If WebDriver proxy is engaged define the port to use.
+(Default: 0 (autoselect)) --remotedriver The path to remote driver (aka ChromeDriver.exe) that should be started before the crawl begins.
+    -s, --silent Run the application without console output.
-(Default: 0 (autoselect)) -h, --help Display commandline argument help page.
+    -h, --help Display commandline argument help page.

 ## Selenium scripts (aka Page Actions)